ProtektProtocol/protekt-protocol-contracts/README.md

 # Protekt Protocol
 Protekt Protocol puts crypto to work insuring users against hacks, bugs, and exploits of any DeFi protocol.
 Its goal is to support and catalyze the growth of the DeFi ecosystem by protecting users from getting rekt.
 Along with being an active DeFi protocol, an allocation of treasury reserves will be used to continually audit and secure other DeFi protocols, so the ecosystem can all grow safely together.
-Think of Protekt as a warm, fuzzy blanket around your DeFi holdings and yield farming activities to keep you safe at night!

-Protekt Protol is live on mainnet and can be reach here.

 <Thriving, safe DeFi Graphic>